jmzaleski/gitomator.github.io/_docs/01-welcome.md

  4. _Suggestion:_ Make one of your colleagues an organization owner.
     (Extremely useful for cases where one of you cannot access their account or accidentally loses their owner privileges)

+Note, you do not have to invite all your students to your new organization manually at this point.
+The gitomator tools will this to happen whenever it is necessary. (could even propose Student team trick here)